 - Winning prize money will be distributed equally to each team member.

-Please develop your proposed approach based on the following:
+Please develop your proposal approach based on the following business solution:

 Finalists will be asked to conduct an analysis leveraging the data provided to help answer a specific business situation related to the Round 1 prompt.
+You can use whichever analytics tools you have at your disposal and your team can also add open-source data as you see fit.
 Details will be emailed to your team lead.